carlosjgsousa/carlosjgsousa.github.io/_posts/2020-03-21-becoming-a-design-manager.md

 One of the things I found about reporting to a product owner was, my career development was in the hands of someone who, while extremely capable and amazing as a product owner, wasn’t very proficient in the design topic.
 So when I wanted to know how I could be better within my area of expertise I couldn’t seek my manager’s advice.

 This got me thinking and as a designer, I did my research, collected a few ladders from other companies and then adjusted to the company’s culture.
 The result was something clear and transparent, under a few values and traits, everyone knew where they were and what they needed to do to be better.
 Some people will be motivated by money, some by career progression, my job was to facilitate the latter.
-If you’re curious about this, check the [ladder here](https://docs.google.com/spreadsheets/d/1yWiwSLkJ_NZqnxyzjkGAs9c7hqikUyA4Snt3b8teVvc/edit?usp=sharing){: .color-change}.
+If you’re curious about this, check the [ladder here](https://docs.google.com/spreadsheets/d/1yWiwSLkJ_NZqnxyzjkGAs9c7hqikUyA4Snt3b8teVvc/edit?usp=sharing){: . }.

 Doing any or all of these is not the fail-proof recipe for becoming a manager, or a good/bad.
 In my opinion, the ultimate signal you’re doing a great job is your team’s success without negatively affecting anyone else in the business, it sounds cliché but it’s true.